JeromeIllgner/replay-hackathon/README.md

 ```

 Then make sure your env file points to a valid temporal instance and there is a running worker and starter.
-Visit the [https://github.com/tomwheeler/hackathon-auction](original repo) for instructions there.
+Visit the [original repo](https://github.com/tomwheeler/hackathon-auction) for instructions there.

 You can view the example.env file for the env vars needed.